flxai/pyceau/README.md

 Simulation can be (un)paused using `^Z` / `SIGTSTP`.
 Simulation can be stopped using `^C`/`SIGINT`.

+## Disclaimer
+May create seizures.
+Use this software at your own risk.

+## Flicker
+Some rule sets are strenuous to the eye, because of heavy flicker.
+To alleviate this problem use the `-p` flag.
+You can choose between different modes `1`, `2` and `3` via `-m` where `1` is default.

 ## Rules
 The program allows to use Conway's original rules and others.
 They can be given via the `-r` or `--rules` argument using [S/B notation](https://www.conwaylife.com/wiki/Rulestring).